networkit/networkit-website/src/features.rst

 NetworKit is distributed as a Python package, ready to use interactively from a Python shell, which is the main usage scenario we envision for domain experts.
 If you want to know more about our design goals, then take a look at our `Design Goals and Principles`_ Section below.

 The best way to get an overall picture of a network is to use the *Profiling* module.
-Take a look at the `Network Profiling`_ Section below.
 If you are only interested in a small subset of network analysis measures, it might be more convenient to compute them separately instead of using the *Profiling* module.
 Check out the `Network Analytics`_
 Section to get an overview of the most important measures NetworKit supports.